vagnersant/eliasdorneles.github.io/site/blog/learning-from-das-screencasts-season-2.md

 This probably sounds a bit extreme to some, but the reasoning is that you will miss some design insights when you’re not putting yourself in the shoes of the user.
-It makes sense to me, even though I confess I often do not work that hard to do test driven design.
+It makes sense to me, even though I confess I often do not work that hard to do test driven design as I'd want to.

-There was a nice video about test stubs making the distinction between incidental interaction vs essential interaction and the relation to using a normal stub (a dummy for an incidental interaction) vs a null object stub (aka mocks, when you assert on methods, checking an essential interaction).
+There was a nice video about test stubs making the distinction between incidental interaction vs essential interaction and the relation to using a normal stub (a dummy for an incidental interaction) vs a null object stub (aka mocks, when you assert on methods, checking essential interactions).
 Testing a module mixin may be a special case, you can mixin directly in the stub for simpler testing.